pagkly/Zed/Investopedia4/Introduction to the Type 1 Error.md

 Hypothesis testing is a process of testing a conjecture by using sample data.
 The test is designed to provide evidence that the conjecture or hypothesis is supported by the data being tested.
 A null hypothesis is the belief that there is no statistical significance or effect between the two data sets, variables, or populations being considered in the hypothesis.
 Typically, a researcher would try to disprove the null hypothesis.

-For example, let's say the null hypothesis states that an investment strategy doesn't perform any better than a market index, such as the S&P 500.
+For example, let's say the null hypothesis states that an investment strategy doesn't perform any better than a [[Market Index|market index]], such as the S&P 500.
 The researcher would take samples of data and test the historical performance of the investment strategy to determine if the strategy performed at a higher level than the S&P. If the test results showed that the strategy performed at a higher rate than the index, the null hypothesis would be rejected.

 This condition is denoted as "n=0."
 If—when the test is conducted—the result seems to indicate that the stimuli applied to the test subject cause a reaction, the null hypothesis stating that the stimuli do not affect the test subject would, in turn, need to be rejected.